 - Savvy home heating

-More than half of home energy bills are for heat and hot water.
-By making simple changes, bills can be reduced and energy demand minimised.
+More than half of home energy bills are for heating and hot water.
+By making simple changes, you can reduce energy consumption and save on your bills.

 - DIY draft proofing around windows and doors is cheap and can pay back the £25 a year saving on energy bills